Cornelius Vanderbilt

 April 23rd, 2026: Sony AI's Ace defeats elite table tennis playersNew here?
 Follow stories to track developments over time.
 Create a free account to get updates when stories you care about change.

-A robot just beat elite human table tennis players at their own game, under official competition rules.
-Sony AI's system, called Ace, returned high-speed topspin and backspin shots from professionals during peer-reviewed trials published on the cover of Nature on April 23.
-It is the first time a machine has reached expert-level play in a commonly played competitive physical sport.
+A robot beat elite human table tennis players under official competition rules.
+Sony AI's system, called Ace, returned topspin and backspin shots from professionals during peer-reviewed trials published on Nature's cover April 23—reaching expert-level play for the first time in a commonly played competitive physical sport.

 The win is narrower than it sounds—one robot, one sport, one room.
-But the problem table tennis poses (perceive a spinning ball, predict its trajectory, move a heavy arm to the right place in under half a second) is the same problem industrial robots, warehouse pickers, and household machines keep failing.
+But the table tennis problem (perceive a spinning ball, predict trajectory, move the heavy arm to the right place in under half a second) is the same problem industrial robots and warehouse pickers fail at.
 Ace cleared it using event-based cameras and model-free reinforcement learning, the same tool kit being pushed into factories and logistics.

 Why it matters

-For the first time, a robot can out-react elite humans in real-world sport—proving AI can now move in the physical world, not just answer questions.
+For the first time, a robot can out-react elite humans in real-world sport, showing that AI can move in the physical world.

 Fictional AI pastiche — not real quote.